santacsj/symbolicloader64/README.md

 ## ML Version

-This version survives resets.
-Pair it with a cartridge that can recover BASIC programs (aka the `OLD` command).
+This version is fast and survives resets, however you still would like to pair it with a cartridge that can recover BASIC programs (aka the `OLD` command) to recover your source code.
 Functionally it is almost identical to the BASIC version, but instead of `?OUT OF RANGE`, this version prints `?OVERFLOW ERROR IN nn`.

 Copy and paste the content of `SELF` to VICE to get this version.